What Nerve Pain Feels Like

 Conditions That Cause Nerve Pain

-Although some people develop nerve pain for no known reason, many people develop it because of a certain health problem such as diabetes, shingles, or cancer.
-Treating such conditions is very important because such treatments can indirectly reduce or stop the pain.
-However, it’s possible to treat the pain accompanying these conditions while undergoing treatment for the conditions themselves.
+Although some people develop nerve pain for no known reason, many others develop it because of a certain health problem such as diabetes, shingles, or cancer.
+Treating such conditions can indirectly reduce or stop the pain.
+However, it's also possible to treat the pain accompanying these conditions while undergoing treatment for the causative conditions themselves.

 OTC Treatments for Nerve Pain